fusion44/blitz_api/README.md

 After that, you can run the application with

-`python -m uvicorn main:app --reload` on Linux / macOS or
+`python -m uvicorn app.main:app --reload` on Linux / macOS or

-`py -m uvicorn main:app --reload` on Windows.
+`py -m uvicorn app.main:app --reload` on Windows.

 ## Development
 For development it is recommended to have python-poetry installed.
 Install instructions can be found [here](https://python-poetry.org/docs/master/#installation)